 If either: (1) a default high range NO_x concentration value of 200 percent of the MPC is reported due to a full-scale exceedance of the low range; or (2) a value of 200 percent of the range is reported during a full-scale exceedance of the high range, report the ID number of the NO_x -diluent monitoring system which is in use at the time of the full-scale exceedance.

 For heat input records, report the Monitoring System ID for the O_2 or CO_2 system that provided the value used in the calculation.
-Table 27 below summarizes these requirements.
+These requirements are summarized in the table below.